-What you notice right away when you pick it up is how light it is.
+What you notice right away when you pick up the Zenith El Primero Lightweight Striking 10th Chrono — is how light it is.
 From the titanium components used both on the case and in the movement — to the high-tech case with its ceramized aluminum core and carbon fiber shell — the watch weighs in at only about 45 grams.

 Measuring 45 mm in diameter by 13.20 mm thick, the outer part of the case is made from carbon fiber.
 The inner case is made of ceramized aluminum, a cutting-edge material that is both light and sturdy.
 To further reduce the weight the chronograph pushpieces and the crown are in titanium and the lugs have been hollowed.